PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 I am pre final year student pursuing **Information Science and Engineering** at Dayananda Sagar College of Engineering.
 - Over the course my area of study have included :
     - Learning the fundamentals of Java, Python and C++ along with Data Structures and Computer Architecture
-    - I have learnt to collect,store and analyze data using tools like SQL and Python
+    - Collecting, Storing and Analyzing data using tools like SQL and Python
-    - My studies have focused on Information Retrieval systems such as Search Engines,Cross Language Information Retrieval and digital libraries
     - Learning about the fundamentals of ML that included supervised and unsupervised learning,neural networks and deep learning
-    - I have also had the privilege to learn about distributed systems, cloud computing, and virtualization technologies.
+    - Learning about distributed systems, cloud computing, and virtualization technologies.
-<br><br><br>

 # **7. Contact Information**
 **Name**: Pratyush Singh